 In fact, though Mueller was indeed born in Germany, he moved to England when he was 23, became a member of Christ Church College, Oxford, when he was 28, and remained at Oxford until his death, 49 years later, in 1900.
 People who are genuinely familiar with Mueller and his work generally did, and do still, refer to him as "the British philologist" or "the German-born British philologist", not as "the German philologist".

-In hindsight this may seem trivial, but it is the sort of mistake someone genuinely familiar with Mueller would be unlikely to make.
+In hindsight this may seem trivial, but it is the sort of mistake someone genuinely familiar with Mueller and his work would be unlikely to make.

 How Old is the Earth?